10 Things You Need to do Today to for your Online Security and to Prevent Someone from Hacking your Bank Account

 10. Change the default Network ID’s and Passwords listed on your wireless router

 Everyone knows or at least has the ability to Google the admin password for the wireless router that you have in your home.
+Part of the problem with information being so commonly available is that anything you want to know regarding online security can be Googled.
 Again, almost everything I need to mount an attack on your network can be Googled.
 Your ISP sends you a wireless router with a default admin ID and password for logging into the router.
 You really want to change this as it is common knowledge to most people, especially hackers.
 You also want to change the network ID’s (SSID) and the passwords on your 2.4 GHZ and 5 GHZ networks.
 Your SSID is the Service Set Identifier that identifies your wireless network, it’s essentially the name of your wireless network.
 Most, if not all wireless routers, now come with two networks.
 You can login and change the name as well as the password of these networks for better security.

 To do this you need the default gateway IP of your wireless router, which you can get from your ISP.
 You can also pull up a command prompt in Windows or a terminal window on a Mac and type in ipconfig /all (Windows) or ifconfig (Mac).
 The simplest way to do this would be to contact your ISP if you aren’t familiar with command line syntax.